Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 |Acct. setup||n/a||$1||Per referral|

-As you can see above, affiliates who are Premium members can also earn $1 if a free Starter member completes their account setup, or any buyer purchases a domain name.
+As you can see above, affiliates who are Premium members can also earn $1 if a free Starter member completes their account setup, or any buyer purchases their own domain name.

 Premium affiliates can also quality for a trip to Vegas if they manage to sell 300 Premium memberships in a calendar year.